Emergency Triage, Treat, and Transport (ET3) Model

 Participation

-The Participants of the ET3 Model are Medicare-enrolled ambulance service suppliers and hospital-owned ambulance providers.
-Upon arriving on the scene of a 911 response, participating ambulance suppliers and providers may triage Medicare FFS beneficiaries to one of the model’s interventions.
-As part of a multi-payer alignment strategy, the Innovation Center encourages ET3 Model participants to partner with additional payers, including state Medicaid agencies, to provide similar interventions to all people in their geographic areas.
+The Participants of the ET3 Model were Medicare-enrolled ambulance service suppliers and hospital-owned ambulance providers.
+Upon arriving on the scene of a 911 response, participating ambulance suppliers and providers may have triaged Medicare FFS beneficiaries to one of the model’s interventions.
+As part of a multi-payer alignment strategy, the Innovation Center encouraged ET3 Model participants to partner with additional payers, including state Medicaid agencies, to provide similar interventions to all people in their geographic areas.

 Funding